AIML@LU WS: AI & ML Technologies

 13.00 Future trends and interesting examples

-Mikael Green, Desupervised2: Bayesian Deep Probabilistic Programming: Are we there yet?
+Michael Green, Desupervised2: Bayesian Deep Probabilistic Programming: Are we there yet?
+[VIDEO]

 Abstract: Not many would argue against the Bayesian paradigm being the most useful one in modeling problems where parameter estimations are inherently uncertain.
 But unfortunately most interesting models, especially the ones we know from deep learning, have been very hard to fit in any reasonable amount of time.
 When dealing with +10 million parameters and +100 thousand data points, Markov Chain Monte Carlo just isn't a viable option.
 This is why almost every practitioner in deep learning defaults to maximum likelihood estimates through optimization via stochastic gradient descent, because it's much faster.
 In this talk we'll explore a promising way of doing full Bayesian inference on large scale models via stochastic black box variational inference.

-Erik Gärtner, Lund University: Intrinsic Motivation - Exploration, curiosity and learning for learning's sake
+Erik Gärtner, Lund University: Intrinsic Motivation - Curiosity and learning for the sake of learning [VIDEO]

 Abstract: Humans as well as other animals are curious beings that develop cognitive skills on their own without the need for external goals or supervision.